Security

 FAQs

-The DefTech Forges are an innovation format for the rapid development, testing and demonstration of new technological solutions in the security and defense context.
-The format represents a further development of classic challenges and hackathons and aims to not only discuss technology conceptually, but also to make it tangible and demonstrate it practically on site and then implement and scale it.
+DefTech Forges is an innovation format designed for the rapid development, testing, and demonstration of new technological solutions in the context of security and defense.
+The format represents a further development of traditional challenges and hackathons and aims not only to discuss technology conceptually, but also to make it tangible on-site, demonstrate it in practice, and subsequently implement and scale it.

-The format aims to develop technological solutions for specific security-related challenges, test prototypes and implement them together with strong partners.
+The initiative aims to develop technological solutions for specific security-related challenges, test prototypes, and bring them to fruition in collaboration with strong partners.

-The DefTech Forges are organized by Bayern Innovativ's TechHUB SVI in cooperation with partners from industry, research and civil and military users.
+The DefTech Forges are organized by Bayern Innovativ’s TechHUB SVI in collaboration with partners from industry, research, and civilian and military stakeholders.

-The challenges come from various technological areas, e.g. unmanned systems, cyber & resilience, robotics, space and homeland security.
+The challenges come from various technological fields, such as unmanned systems, cybersecurity and resilience, robotics, space, and homeland security.

-Several teams work in parallel on defined challenges.
-Over the course of several months, they develop solutions, present interim results and refine their approaches until the final evaluation.
+Several teams work in parallel on specific challenges.
+Over the course of several months, they develop solutions, present interim results, and refine their approaches until the final evaluation.

-No - the DefTech Forges are deliberately designed to be open to all industries.
-The decisive factor is not your background, but your idea, your know-how and your contribution to solving the challenge.
-Interdisciplinary teams and new perspectives are expressly encouraged.
+No—the DefTech Forges are intentionally open to all industries.
+What matters isn’t your background, but your idea, your expertise, and your contribution to solving the challenge.
+Interdisciplinary teams and fresh perspectives are expressly encouraged.

-A forge can extend over a period of several months to around a year and comprises various development and presentation phases.
+A forge can last anywhere from several months to about a year and involves various development and presentation phases.

-A team can consist of a group of students, a consortium of representatives from different companies or employees of a company who come together to form a team.
+A team can consist of a group of students, a consortium of representatives from various companies, or employees from a single company who come together to form a team.

-Participants benefit from access to experts, mentoring, networking, visibility and the opportunity to further develop their solutions together with partners.
+Participants benefit from access to experts, mentoring, networking, visibility, and the opportunity to further develop their solutions in collaboration with partners.

-The provision of technical equipment and access to data, software and infrastructure will be clarified and agreed with all participants in the kick-off webinar.
+The provision of technical equipment and access to data, software, and infrastructure will be discussed and coordinated with all participants during the kick-off webinar.

-The forges combine digital collaboration with face-to-face events, including at Erding Air Base.
+The Forges combine digital collaboration with in-person events, including those held at Erding Air Base.

-Successful solutions are further developed together with the respective partners and can be transferred into concrete applications.
+Successful solutions are further developed in collaboration with the respective partners and can be translated into concrete applications.
 Inclusion in the TechHUB SVI network; alumni network; matchmaking with industry partners.

 Katrin Goerges